Analysis

 RAG is not a product strategy

 Retrieval-augmented generation is a useful technique.
 It is not a moat, not a differentiator, and not a strategy.
-Understanding why matters for anyone deciding where to invest in AI product development.
+The number of pitch decks that don't seem to know this is unsettling.

 inferenceeconomics